 - nitrates – to ease the pain of an angina attack.
 Nitrates can be taken in many forms, including an aerosol pump spray or a tablet dissolved under the tongue.
 The side effects of nitrates can include flushing, headache and dizziness

-- medications to lower the cholesterol level in the blood
+- medications to stabilise fatty deposits in the coronary arteries

 - medications to lower blood pressure and slow the heart rate – which reduces how hard the heart must work

-- lifestyle changes – including quitting smoking, losing excess body fat, switching to a low-fat diet and doing regular physical activity (such as walking every day)
+- lifestyle changes – including quitting smoking, losing excess body fat, switching to healthy eating patterns and doing regular physical activity (such as walking every day)

 - surgery – procedures such as angioplasty and bypass surgery are used if the angina doesn’t respond to medications and lifestyle changes.